SivanMehta/notes/373-Executive-Summary.md

 ### Recommendations

-We recommend our client to enhance testing for their backend database, especially for the newly created functionalities--the folder feature.
+We recommend our client to enhance testing for their backend database, especially for the newly created functionalities.
 A well-tested backend will make the web application more solid and reliable.
 We also recommend our client to implement a user tutorial after they are done with the Google login feature.
 This will be user-friendlier for first time users.
 Lastly, we highly recommend our client to conduct a full user test to get feedback from different user groups.

 ## Student Development Team